-The majority of our sales are generated through wholesale channels which include national and regional sporting goods chains, independent and specialty retailers, department store chains, institutional athletic departments and leagues and teams.
+The majority of our sales are generated through wholesale channels, which include national and regional sporting goods chains, independent and specialty retailers, department store chains, institutional athletic departments and leagues and teams.
 In addition, we sell our products to independent distributors in various countries where we generally do not have direct sales operations and through licensees.

-We also sell our products directly to consumers through our own network of specialty and factory house stores in our North American Operating Segment, and through our website operations in the United States, Canada and certain countries in Europe.
+We also sell our products directly to consumers through our own network of brand and factory house stores in our North America and Asia operating segments, and through our website operations in North America and certain countries in Europe.
 These factory house stores serve an important role in our overall inventory management by allowing us to sell a significant portion of excess, discontinued and out-of-season products while maintaining the pricing integrity of our brand in our other distribution channels.
-Through our specialty stores, consumers experience our brand first-hand and have broader access to our performance products.
-In 2012, sales through our wholesale, direct to consumer and licensing channels represented 69%, 29% and 2% of net revenues, respectively.
+Through our brand house stores, consumers experience our brand first-hand and have broader access to our performance products.
+In 2013, sales through our wholesale, direct to consumer and licensing channels represented 68%, 30% and 2% of net revenues, respectively.